-We expect that profitability will remain sound despite declining, albeit still strong, loan yields, owing to lower interest rates and increasing competition, and a higher cost base as a consequence of the company's broader financial services offering in certain markets.
-While the company's diversification strategy will put some pressure on profitability, this will be countered by a successful execution of its strategy that will lead to diversification benefits and will make profitability more resilient to a downturn in any one market.
+We expect that profitability will remain sound despite declining loan yields.
+Loan yields have fallen on account of lower interest rates and increasing competition.
+While the company's diversification strategy will put some short-term pressure on profitability (through bank licensing costs and investments in fintech/information technology), this will be countered by a successful execution of its strategy that will lead to diversification benefits and will make profitability more resilient to a downturn in any one market.

-The reported pre-provision income-to-average assets ratio remains relatively stable at 14.7% for 2017 (FY2016: 15%, FY2015: 17.4%), as does the net income-to-average assets ratio at 8.8% (FY2016: 8.9%, FYE2015: 11.4%), following a 11% increase in operating income year-on-year.
-The cost-to-income ratio remains strong by global standards at a reported 40% in 2017, supported by Letshego's low-cost business model and strategy.
-However, the ratio is above the company's internal target of 35%, having deteriorated from 29% during FY2015 following (1) acquisitions in Nigeria and Tanzania (not included in 2015 figures) and (2) the company's ongoing investment spending in people, capabilities, and systems (operating expenses increased around 20% in 2017 year-on-year, driven by increased staff, consultancy, and travel costs).
+The pre-provision income-to-average assets ratio remains relatively stable at 14.9% as at June-end 2018 (FY2017: 14.5%), as does the net income-to-average assets ratio at 7.9% (FY2017: 7.9%), following a 15% increase in operating income year-on-year.
+The cost-to-income ratio remains strong by global standards at a reported 40% as of june-end 2018, supported by Letshego's low-cost business model (the company minimises the use of inefficient branches/bricks and mortar in its operations).
+However, the ratio is above the company's internal target of 37%, having deteriorated from around 30% during FY2015 following (1) acquisitions in Nigeria and Tanzania (not included in 2015 figures) and (2) the company's ongoing investment spending in people, capabilities, and systems (operating expenses increased around 10% year on year, driven by increased staff, consultancy, licensing, information technology and travel costs).